hashicorp/terraform-website/content/source/docs/enterprise/reliability-availability.html.md

   Documentation][s3-docs] has much more information about the reliability and availability of this service.

-- _HashiCorp Vault_ - Consul is run on the PTFE EC2 instance and stores all
+- _HashiCorp Vault_ - Consul is run on the Terraform Enterprise EC2 instance and stores all
   Vault data.
 Consul data is backed up hourly to S3 alongside of the _Configuration Data_ and is set to automatically restore on boot.